TemugeB/temugeb.github.io/about.md

 2014 - 2016: Graduated from Osaka University with Master's
 2016 - 2020: Graduated from Osaka University with PhD
 2019 - 2021: AI engineer at Skydisc Inc, Tokyo office
-2020 - present: Research Scientist at Kyushu Institute of Technology
+2020 - present: Research scientist at Kyushu Institute of Technology

 **Random tidbits**